rsx-electrical/basicsKiCAD/Onboarding.md

 # Introduction to KiCad
 ## Onboarding project

 Welcome all.
-I'm going to make a couple of assumption which is you have no idea how to use KiCad or maybe you don't even know what KiCad is, but trust you are in good hands.
+I'm going to make a couple of assumptions which is you have no idea how to use KiCad or maybe you don't even know what KiCad is, but trust you are in good hands.

 Let's start with the basics...